Quafadas/dairect-democracy/README.md

 ## Questions

-Currently, I'm using the command above to code gen from a smithy model.
-This is kind of slow, and I have to implement the errorAware method in the generated code otherwise it won't compile.
-Is there a better way to do this?

-JsonProtocolF.scala copies and pastes code from the smithy4s library.
+JsonProtocolF.scala is a copy paste excercise from the smithy4s library.
 This is bad.
 Is there a world in which these methods enter smithys public API?

 The original JSON schema generator sketch, looked like it was going a fairly functional route.
 I have not followed it faithfully.
 I think the current strategy can work, but it may not be acceptable for you.
 Is this / how big is this problem potentially?

-Currently, I have the entire zoo of JSON libraries in scala. ujson, circe, jsoniter.
-I'm not 100% sure what do about that, but I don't think it's a great place to be.
-Feedback welcomed.
-There's a model of openAIs API now in this repo.
-However, there's then a question over strongly typed or stringly typed function definitions.
-I guess may as well go all in on smithy, and make this strongly typed ?
-Gets rid of the JSON zoo too.
-Should also massively improve testability.